yitinghung/Data-Structures-and-Object-Oriented-Programming/hw1/README.md

 The absolute value of all the input and output will be less than $2^31.

 ### Input
 Your program should accept an even number of lines of text.
 Each pair of lines will represent one problem.
 The first line will contain one integer: the value for x.
-The second line will contain a string, which represents a set of polynomial coefficients $(c_0, c_1, c_2, ..., c_n).
+The second line will contain a string, which represents a set of polynomial coefficients $\(c_0, c_1, c_2, ..., c_n)$.
 Each coefficient will be seperated by one or more blanks.
 Input is terminated by EOF.

 ### Output